dotnet/runtime/Documentation/clr-code-guide.md

 	Crst *pcrst = new Crst(type [, flags]);

-Where “type” is a member of the CrstType enumeration (defined in the automatically generated src\inc\CrstTypes.h file).
+Where "type" is a member of the CrstType enumeration (defined in the automatically generated src\inc\CrstTypes.h file).
 These types indicate the usage of the Crst, particularly with regard to which other Crsts may be obtained simultaneously, There is a direct mapping for the CrstType to a level (see CrstTypes.h) though the reverse is not true.

 Don't create static instances of Crsts<sup>[2]</sup>.
 Use CrstStatic class for this purpose, instead.